Jeff Scott: Clemson

 He made his return to Clemson in 2008 as a graduate assistant on Tommy Bowden's staff.
 When Dabo Swinney took over as interim head coach midway through the 2008 season he was promoted to coach wide receivers, the position that had been held by coach Swinney.
 He was promoted to head of recruiting in December 2008 when Dabo Swinney was given the full-time position.
 In December 2014, he was named co-offensive coordinator to replace outgoing offensive coordinator Chad Morris, who left to take over as head coach of the SMU football program.
 He shared coordinator duties with Clemson's running back's coach and former teammate, Tony Elliott.
 Former Clemson teammate Brandon Streeter was hired to take over recruiting coordinator duties as well as to coach quarterbacks.

 Clemson's football team won the national championship in January 2017, beating Alabama, with Scott and Elliott as offensive coordinators for the game.

-University of South Florida
+South Florida

-Scott was hired as the fifth head coach in University of South Florida history on December 9, 2019, becoming the youngest head coach in The American.
+Scott was hired as the fifth head football coach in University of South Florida history on December 9, 2019, becoming the youngest head football coach in the American Athletic Conference.
 He signed a five-year deal worth $12.5 million dollars.
-In his inaugural game as head coach, the Bulls beat the Citadel 27-6.
-Despite this early victory, the Bulls lost their remaining games and ended the season 1-8.
+In his inaugural game as head coach, the Bulls beat The Citadel, 27–6.
+Despite this early victory, the Bulls lost their remaining games and ended the season 1–8.

-In 2021, Scott and the Bulls won only two games, defeating Florida A&M 38-17 and Temple 34-14.
+In 2021, Scott and the Bulls won only two games, defeating Florida A&M, 38–17, and Temple, 34–14.
 Following the season, Scott received a two-year contract extension.
 Athletic director Michael Kelly cited continuity as key to the future success of the program in this decision.